|

 companions regarding meeting plans and the like, we want to be in

 touch!
-In the not so distant past, this wasn't hard.
+In the not-so-distant past, this wasn't so easy.

 We had